 I also love the pizza by the slice and focaccia at Il Massimo della Foccacia in Monterosso Fegina (on the promenade, directly beneath Monterosso’s train station).
 Their pizza margherita (cheese pizza) served by the slice is delicious!

 Tasty gelato and friendly faces await you at Gelateria Golosone in Monterosso Vecchio.
 The entrance to the gelateria is just off the main street (blink and you’ll miss it!).

-If you’re wanting to eat in Monterosso Vecchio (the historic center) my all-time favorite there is Ristorante CIAK.
-Some might see this place as cliché but I can’t help but love the owner in his sailor garb and the fact that you can literally peek into the kitchen.
-And did I mention how fresh the fish is?
+If you’re wanting to eat in Monterosso Vecchio (the historical center) my favorite eatery there is Ristorante CIAK.
+Some might see this place as cliché but I can’t help but love the owner in his sailor garb and the fact that you can peek into the kitchen from the main street.
+This is classic Italian seafood, served in generous portions.

 Do you have any other recommendations in Monterosso?
 Do you find my blog helpful?
 Please do tell!

 Pingback: Village spotlight: MANAROLA | Cinque Terre Insider